AliciaXia222/Capstone-Team-Climate-Trace/README.md

 2. **K-Nearest Neighbors (KNN):**
    KNN is a non-parametric model that classifies a data point based on the majority class or average value of its nearest neighbors.
 It is particularly useful for capturing local patterns in the data and will provide a comparison to Linear Regression in terms of flexibility.

+3. **Ensemble Models:**

-3. **Random Forest:**
+   - **Random Forest:**
      Random Forest is an ensemble learning method that combines multiple decision trees to improve accuracy and reduce overfitting.
 It is particularly useful for handling high-dimensional data and capturing complex, non-linear relationships.

-4. **Ensemble Models:**
    - **XGBoost:**
      XGBoost is an optimized gradient boosting algorithm that performs well in a variety of prediction tasks.
 It builds an ensemble of decision trees sequentially, improving the model’s performance by reducing bias and variance.